What is compounding?

 Hypertension can affect many parts of the body before detection and is strongly associated with target organ damage.

 Without treatment, this silent disease can lead to serious illness and, sometimes, death.

 Most often develops as secondary hypertension to diseases such as CKD and hyperthyroidism.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

 Always provide the Client Information Sheet with each prescription and review it with the cat owner.
 Advise cat owners that adverse reactions can occur with use of SEMINTRA.
 The most common adverse reactions reported during the field studies included vomiting, diarrhea, lethargy, weight loss, anemia and dehydration.

-CONTRAINDICATIONS: Do not use in cats with a known hypersensitivity to telmisartan.
+Do not use in cats with a hypersensitivity to telmisartan.

 Not for human use.
 Keep out of reach of children.